fledit-sh/glacium-repo/docs/glacium.utils.rst

 The higher level :func:`~glacium.utils.convergence.analysis` helper performs the aggregation, writes ``cl_cd_stats.csv`` and generates a plot of the coefficients.
-It is executed automatically by :class:`glacium.jobs.analysis_jobs.ConvergenceStatsJob` after :class:`~glacium.jobs.fensap_jobs.MultiShotRunJob` completes.
+It is executed automatically by :class:`glacium.jobs.analysis.ConvergenceStatsJob` after :class:`~glacium.jobs.fensap.MultiShotRunJob` completes.
 The repository includes a small ``run_MULTISHOT`` directory with example data which can be analysed manually: